amitlan/website/_posts/2021-04-15-pg14-update-perf.md

 queries on partitioned tables run faster compared to v13, especially at higher partition counts.

-To understand what changes, let's consider how Postgres typically carries out an update statement.
+To understand what changed, let's consider how Postgres typically carries out an update statement.
 The plan for an `update` consists of a node to retrieve the rows to be updated and another node on top that invokes the target table's access method routine to perform the actual update and peforms other auxiliary